brentvatne/brentvatne.github.io/_posts/2015-04-16-packaging-react-native-component.markdown

 So you've written some code in an existing project and it works great and you want to pull it out into its own package, put it on npm, then install it back into your project.
-Fantastic, but how?
+But wait, your component is partially implemented in Objective-C!
+How can you share this on `npm`?
+Read on, dear friend.

 ### Creating the package